This can be a tricky question depending on your health and auto insurance policies. In some instances, it can get very complicated.

 In a recent case, one of our clients had regularly seen her orthopedic doctor for several years.
 When she called his office to seek orthopedic treatment for a car accident she had recently been in, the doctor simply said “no,” and that she should find a new doctor that treats car accident victims.

-Call an experienced lawyer to help you navigate your options.
+Call an experienced auto accident lawyer to help you navigate your options.
 Often times, an experienced injury lawyer will know of good doctors that are willing to help car accident victims.

 Also, a lawyer can assist you in either finding health coverage or arranging an alternative form of guarantee so you can get the treatment you need to get on the road to recovery.